Seneca-ICTOER/SPO600/docs/G-6502/6502-instructions-introduction.md

 ## Registers

-Most of these instructions work with registers (ADD LINK).
+Most of these instructions work with [registers](/E-ComputerArchitecture/register.md).
 Refer to the [6502 page, Register section](./6502.md#registers) for details on the 6502's internal registers.

 ## Performance